DanRuta/xVA-Synth/README.md

 To start, download the latest release (from here: https://github.com/DanRuta/xVA-Synth/releases), double click the xVASynth.exe file, and make sure to click Allow, if Windows asks for permission to run the python server script (this is used internally).
 Alternatively, check out the `Development` section, to see how to run the non-packaged dev code.

 Once the app is up and running, select the voice set category (the game) from the top left dropdown, then click a specific voice set.

 A list of already synthesized audio files for that voice set, if any, is displayed.
 For synthesis, click the `Load model` button.
 This may take a minute, on a slow machine.

 Once finished, type your text in the text area and click the `Generate Voice` button.
 Once generated, you will be shown a preview of the output.
 Click the `Keep sample` button to save to file, or click the `Generate Voice` after making ammends to the text input, to discard it and re-generate.

-You can adjust the pitch and durations of individual letters by moving the letter sliders up and down, or by using the tools in the toolbars below.
+You can adjust the pitch, durations, and energy of individual letters by moving the letter sliders up and down, or by using the tools in the toolbars below.

 In the list of audio files, you can preview, re-name, click to open the containing folder, or delete each one.

 If the required CUDA dependencies are installed on your system, you can enable GPU inference by switching the toggle in the settings menu (click the setting cog at the top right).

-Finally, a low-quality but high-speed vocoder model is available through the "Quick-and-dirty" checkbox, to speed up pitch editing.
-Use the high quality model when generating the final audio.

-**Note about synthesis quality**

-The best approach I have found is to generate samples of at least 2 seconds in length, and not much more than 5 (short is good for the less good voices).
-If you need a lot of text to be synthesized, the current best approach is to synthesize smaller clauses, and splicing them together in Audacity.
-You can vary the punctuation and spelling of words to get different output.

-All models have been trained on my personal machine, with a GTX 1080, meaning that `batch_size` had to be limited, to stay within memory constraints.
-With any luck, I may get access to some beefier machines in the future to train higher quality models.

-## Pro tips:

-- Right click a voice set in the left bar to hear a sample of the voice.

-- You can change the spelling to change pronounciation for difficult words

-- You can use full stops and commas to change timing

-- Acronyms should be spelled out phonetically.
-EG: xVA -> Ex vee ay

-- Numbers automatically get converted to text.
-However, if you need to pronounce years, such as 1990 -> nineteen ninety, instead of one thousand nine hundred and ninety, you should split the two numbers, like 19 90.

 ## Development